zainulNatha/airline-fleet-deployment-optimisation-project/scripts/bronze/README.md

 SFO → EWR
 ```

-as different directional routes.
+as different routes.

-Therefore both `origin` and `dest` remain part of the grain.
+Origin and destination therefore both remain part of the analytical grain.

+This allows directional demand differences to remain visible.

 ---

 # 14. Why Month Remains in the Grain

-It would be possible to aggregate the entire year into:
+An annual table such as:

 ```text
 2025